tusharjain2802/eLitmus-Clueup-Puzzle-Application/README.md

 ## Features

-- The puzzle must contain
+- The puzzle contains
-o	Minimum 5 clues
+o	5 clues
-o	Minimum 2 dead-ends
+o	2 dead-ends
-o	Minimum 1 solution
+o	1 solution

-- On refreshing, from either browser or website, the puzzle should start from the same step.
+- On refreshing, from either browser or website, the puzzle starts from the same step.
 - A dashboard for the admin where the progress of all the users can be tracked & analyzed  (email: admin@elitmus.com password: topsecret)
 - User analytics (eg - time taken by each user for every riddle) is stored and shown in the admin dashboard